andyfraser/shop-demo/README.md

 **Storefront**
 - Hierarchical product categories with dropdown navigation
-- Product listings with breadcrumbs, related products, and detail pages
+- Product listings with breadcrumbs, related products, and detail pages. **Note:** Out-of-stock products are automatically hidden from the featured homepage list.
 - Full-text product search with sorting and configurable pagination (12 / 24 / all)
 - Session-based shopping cart with AJAX add/update/remove and live badge counter
 - Checkout with saved shipping address pre-fill and dynamic delivery options
-- Customer accounts with order history and saved shipping address
+- Customer accounts with order history, saved shipping address, and **order cancellation for pending orders**
-- User registration with email verification and login
+- User registration with email verification, **resend verification functionality**, and login
+- Privacy-compliant cookie consent banner with persistence logic

 **Admin panel** (`/admin/`)
 - Dashboard with live stats (products, customers, orders, revenue) and low-stock alerts